knapeczadam/dae-3d-1/README.md

 ### ⚖️ License
 This repository is licensed under the **MIT License** — explore, learn, and build your own 3D worlds.

----

-*Built vertex by vertex, with patience and polygons 🧩
-— Ádám*